IdanTam/GitSearchTest/README.md

-# Intruction in order to run the app
+# Instructions in order to run the app

 #Client Side
 In order to build the client side: